carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 More information can be found [here](https://www.nextflow.io/docs/latest/tracing.html).

 > ##  Metrics and reports
-> Run the script7.nf RNA-seq pipeline as shown below:
+> Run the script7.nf with the reporting options as shown below:
 >
 > ~~~
 > $ nextflow run script7.nf -resume -with-report -with-trace -with-timeline -with-dag dag.png
 > ~~~
 > {: .language-bash}
 > 1. Open the file `report.html` with a browser to see the report created with the above command.
-> 1. Check the content of the file `trace.txt` for an example.
+> 1. Check the content of the file `trace.txt` or view `timeline.html` to find the longest running process.
+> 1. View the dag.png
 >
 > > ## Solution
+> > The `INDEX` process should be the longest running process.
 > > dag.png
 > > ![dag](../fig/dag.png)
+> > The vertices in the graph represent the pipeline’s processes and operators, while the edges represent the data connections (i.e. channels) between them.
 > {: .solution}
 {: .challenge}